QuantumPackage/qp2/docs/source/users_guide/quickstart.rst

 Usually, when using the :command:`qp` command, the name of the |EZFIO| database is omitted.

-The advantage or using :code:`qp command` is that you can, just like in bash, have:
+The advantage of using :code:`qp command` is that you can, just like in Bash, have:

 * the :kbd:`Tab` key for the auto-completion for basically any command of the |QP|